bhoamikkhona/html-css/Section 03/README.md

 - Using `height` and `width` css properties on images.
 - Using % instead of px
   - The percentage is usually the percentage of the element's parent container.

+### Centering our Page

+- There is a simple trick to center the entire page in the browser.
+Let's learn how.
+  - The very first thing that we need to do in order to pull off this trick is to put all of our content into a container element, because otherwise, if we don't do that, then what is there actually to center in the window?
+  - In other words, all the children elements take up 100% of their parent's width.
+When we don't have a container, we essentially are taking the entire body as the parent.
+Therefore we need a container.
+  - Then, set a width of that container, e.g. 700px and then using the property `margin: 0 auto` to center that container.
+  - `auto` value means that the margins on the left and right of the container should be equal and they should be automatically calculated by the browser depending on the viewport.
+  - As a result, the container will look centered inside of the body.

 ## Author